Fylingdales

 Fylingdales is a civil parish in North Yorkshire, England situated south of Whitby, within the North York Moors National Park.
 It contains the villages of Robin Hood's Bay and Fylingthorpe and Fyling Hall School.

 According to the 2011 UK census, Fylingdales parish had a population of 1,346, a reduction on the 2001 UK census figure of 1,485.

 History

 Now similar to Fyllingsdalen, Fylingdales was recorded as Figclinge in the 11th century, Figelinge, Figelingam and Fielinge in the 11th and 12th centuries and possibly as Saxeby in the 12th century.
 The name derives from Fygla's people.
 It was a parochial chapelry south of Whitby and contained the villages of Robin Hood's Bay and Thorpe, or Fylingthorpe (which was recorded as Prestethorpe in the 13th century) and the hamlets of Normanby, Parkgate, Ramsdale, Raw (Fyling Rawe, 16th century) and Stoupe Brow.
-The church, dedicated to St Stephen replaced an ancient chapel which had Saxon origins and was demolished in about 1821 and was a dependent chapel of Whitby Abbey.
+The church, dedicated to St Stephen, replaced an ancient chapel which had Saxon origins and was demolished in about 1821.
+It was a dependent chapel of Whitby Abbey.